 Evanston, Illinois, Luna’s physical therapists specialize in helping patients strengthen their muscles to promote healthier movement, increase balance, and prevent re-injury.
-As experts in proper exercise form, your PT can guide you through a training program that will offer tangible, lasting results.
+As experts in proper exercise form, your PT can guide you through a training program offering tangible, lasting results.

-Best of all, with Luna, patients can receive physical therapy for strengthening wherever it’s most convenient — no matter which gym you go to.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for strengthening in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

 A typical physical therapy regimen incorporates exercises intended to improve flexibility, balance, and strength.
 Strengthening forms the base of most therapy plans, as it is key to improving endurance and allowing for safe, effective motion.